• Skip to primary navigation

 • Add salt, 1 tablespoon sugar, instant coffee, and cocoa powder.
 Then beat until you get soft peaks.
 Set aside.

-• In a saucepan, add the 100 grams of sugar and coffee water then put on the stove on medium heat.
+• In a saucepan, add the 100 grams of sugar and coffee mixed with water then put on the stove on medium heat.
 Cook for no more than 3 minutes and make sure it boils.
 Take it off the heat and add to the bowl of egg whites.

 • Beat the egg whites and hot syrup together until you get soft peaks.
 Allow the meringue to cool completely before you add the butter.